cosmicBboy/cosmicBboy.github.io/_posts/2015-12-23-quest-for-an-offensiveness-detector-part-1.md

 Wouldn't it be nice to compare confessions that contain the most frequent words in the corpus?
 How about if you can break it down by whether a confession was reported or not?

 To do this, we need to enrich our ngram frequency data with some more text data.
 Below, we filter the ngrams table to include only the top 20 unigrams, bigrams, and trigrams for a total of 60 (1,2,3)-grams.

-Then, we search through the cleaned confession text to find confessions that contain that our top 60 (1,2,3)-ngrams.
+Then, we search through the cleaned confession text to find confessions that contain our top 60 (1,2,3)-ngrams.
 We filter those search results by selecting the top 5 confessions that have the most comments.

 {% highlight python %}